Fine wine performance over the last 10 years vs. other asset classes

 Cru Wine Investment performance vs. other investment classes

-The global fine wine market is valued at £2.5bn annually.
-In terms of the focus of that value, it is primarily on the top 25 châteaux in Bordeaux and the predominance of value sits with the five First Growths plus Super Seconds and premier Right Bank wines, which are thought to generate as much as 75% of the secondary market trading.
+The global fine wine market is valued at £5bn annually.
+The focus of that value is primarily on the top 25 châteaux in Bordeaux and the predominance of value sits with the five First Growths plus Super Seconds and premier Right Bank wines, which are thought to generate as much as 70% of the secondary market trading.
 It lies within what Coutts have coined the ‘passion index’ and continues to be the most dependable performer year-on-year.

-Since our trading start, Cru Wine Investment has outperformed the leading fine wine market index by 2.5 percentage points (Nov 2017).
+Since we started trading, Cru Wine has outperformed the leading fine wine market index by 4.3 percentage points (Apr 2019).